top of page

 TULIP Award

-Congratulations to GCGH’s latest Tulip Winner— our Labor & Delivery Department!
-This is our team award that recognizes a specific department for their exceptional dedication and diligence at GCGH!
+We are thrilled to recognize our Pharmacy Department as the latest TULIP Award recipient! — This is our team award that recognizes a specific department for their exceptional dedication and diligence at GCGH!

 Nominations